freesewing/freesewing/markdown/org/docs/patterns/bella/cutting/en.md

 <Tip>

-If you do not have someone help pin you into Bella then you may find it easier to Cut 2 Front parts with seam allowance and sew the back up when constructing so you can pin in the front.
+If you do not have someone to help pin you into Bella then you may find it easier to Cut 2 Front parts with seam allowance and sew the back up when constructing so you can pin in the front.

 </Tip>